 These sarees are usually 9 yards long with a width of 1.33 yards and are either made out of plain cotton or a mix of cotton and silk.
 The borders of these sarees are plain and include both narrow and broad borders.
 Historically, a double-sided pallu was used in these sarees, however, in the present, only a single-sided pallu with stripes is available.
 These sarees only feature checks and stripes.
 The most unique characteristic of this saree is the formation of the cotton checks by the interlacing of weft and warp during the weaving process that can be only carried out by an experienced weaver.

 The distinctive feature of an older Koorainadu saree is the double side pallu which has a contrasting colour to that of the body.
 These sarees weigh around 7-9 kejams.
 They are differentiated in different parts of Tamil Nadu and Karnataka based on the border length, the technique that has been used to weave the border and finally the zari and motifs used.
-The Koorainadu sarees have big and broad borders and the motifs used are mainly checks.
+The Koorainadu sarees have big and broad borders, and the motifs used are mainly checks.
 The design of very small multi-coloured as well as single coloured checks are also a speciality of these sarees.

 These sarees can be classified into 2 categories based on material and checks.